 Questions?

 Please thoroughly read our FAQ section on this webpage before and during your application process.
 We encourage prospective applicants to attend our Grad Student CAF Information Session to ask initial CAF-related questions.
-No registration is needed.
+No registration required.
 Use the link below to join.

 For all other questions, email Maddie Kindig (kindig.13@osu.edu).